 For detailed information please refer to the Application Guide for the Middle School Math M.Ed. program.

 For academic advising on the M.Ed.
 Curriculum and Instruction, Teaching and Learning Mathematics in Middle School program, please contact Beatriz Quintos, Department of Teaching and Learning, Policy and Leadership, University of Maryland, email address: email@example.com.

-Students are responsible for payment of tuition to UM at the standard UM rates in effect during the semester in which classes are taken.
 The outreach off-campus tuition is about the rate of the in-state campus’ tuition.
 Students are responsible for payment of fees instituted by The Universities at Shady Grove and the home campus technology fee.
 University of Maryland Tuition and Fees.